 - Wearing an ankle or foot brace to stabilize your foot

 If you injured your foot while playing tennis, contact Alliance Foot & Ankle Specialists for an evaluation.
 We can create a treatment plan based on your specific needs and get you back on the tennis court as soon as possible.
-To schedule an appointment, fill out our contact form, or call our office at 817-481-4000.
+To schedule an appointment, fill out our contact form on the right side of the page, or call our office at 817-481-4000.